ksalzke/tag-tasks-due-today-for-omnifocus/README.md

 ## `onComplete (task: Task)`

 Intended to be run on completed tasks and is used by my [Custom Complete plug-in](https://github.com/ksalzke/custom-complete-omnifocus-plugin).
-Removes the 'Due Soon' tag from the given task.
+Removes the 'Due Today' tag from the given task.
 (This is designed to assist with repeating tasks.)